symless/actions/README.md

-# Get the next version number in a Git repo
+# Generate a unique version number

-GitHub custom action to get the next version number with build number based on tags.
+GitHub custom action to generate a unique version number by appending a revision number, which increments sequentially higher than previous revisions in the Git tag list.

 ## Usage
 ```